ufjschool/ob-s14/drafts/second/HauntedStory.md

 No one was in the room, and the lights were all off.

-Dostovic checked the bathroom to make sure his roommates hadn’t ducked in there to hide.
+Ben checked the bathroom to make sure his roommates hadn’t ducked in there to hide.
 Nothing.
 Figuring they’d run back into their own rooms, he flung open their door.

 Only one roommate was home, and he was sound asleep.
-When Dostovic woke him up, he had no idea what was going on.
+When Ben woke him up, he had no idea what was going on.

 And that was only the first time, Romero said.
-Another night, Dostovic was trying to fall asleep when he heard the sound again – chairs moving in the common room.
+Another night, Ben was trying to fall asleep when he heard the sound again – chairs moving in the common room.
 No one was home.

 He ignored it until he saw his doorknob turn, slowly.

 “He didn’t go to sleep that night,” Romero said.

 ####A Little History